 You're having an after-work drink with a colleague.
 She tells you that she recently became a grandmother for the first time.
-You can see that she's excited about it.
-You say:
+You say this because you can see that she's excited about it.

 You must be ecstatic!

 Use this expression when you want to make a guess about someone.
 It's really useful when you're trying to guess what someone is feeling.
 For example:

 "Ecstatic" means really, really happy.
 Things that might make a person "ecstatic" include:

 - getting an amazing job

 "Ecstatic" is an "ungradable" adjective.
 It's similar to these:

 Adjectives like these shouldn't be used with adverbs like "very" or "a little".
 That's because "very" is already included in the meaning of the word.

 Print this Lesson